NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 Install-Package NuGet.CommandLine -Version 4.4.1
 ```

 After you install the `NuGet.CommandLine` package, you can run all NuGet CLI commands through the Package Manager Console.

-For example, `nuget spec` generates a *.nuspec* file for a new package.
+## Extend the Package Manager Console

+Some packages install new commands for the console.
+For example, `MvcScaffolding` creates commands like `Scaffold`, which generates ASP.NET MVC controllers and views:

 :::image type="content" source="media/PackageManagerConsoleInstall.png" alt-text="Screenshot that shows NuGet CLI commands available after installing the NuGet.CommandLine package.":::

 ## Set up a NuGet PowerShell profile

-Rather than losing your PowerShell settings between sessions, you can create a PowerShell profile to make your commonly-used commands available in all PowerShell contexts.
-NuGet supports a NuGet-specific profile, which is usually found at *%UserProfile%\Documents\WindowsPowerShell\NuGet_profile.ps1*.
+You can create a PowerShell profile to make your commonly-used commands available in all PowerShell contexts, so you don't lose your PowerShell settings between sessions.
+NuGet supports a NuGet-specific profile, usually at *%UserProfile%\Documents\WindowsPowerShell\NuGet_profile.ps1*.

-To find your profile's location, enter `$profile` in the console:
+To find your user profile location, enter `$profile` in the console:

 ```powershell
 $profile
 C:\Users\<user>\Documents\WindowsPowerShell\NuGet_profile.ps1
 ```

-To create the PowerShell profile, create a text file with the specified name in the specified location.
+To determine whether a profile exists at that location, enter `test-path $profile`.
+If the command returns `False`, you need to create the profile with the specified name at that location.
 For more information, see [Windows PowerShell Profiles](/previous-versions//bb613488(v=vs.85)).

 ## Next steps